As with any Scouts activity planning is key, so this step works you through the various things you need to consider as part of your planning.

 Communicating with Parents & Young People

-You should be open and honest with parents and young people, giving clear communication from the time you start planning to return to face-to-face meetings.
-You must get formal consent from parents/carers BEFORE te young person can take apart in face-to-face activities.
+You must get formal consent from parents/carers BEFORE the young person can take apart in face-to-face activities.
 You could do this in a number of ways, but ensure you are able to collate the records, so you can refer back to them easily.
 This consent requirement also applies to young leaders volunteering with a younger section.

 You should also ensure that young people are informed about why and how we need to do things differently.